tzachi81/OpenAI_Books/README.md

 # About
-This app gets random books list, shows it in cards visualization with pagination options.
+This app gets random books list, shows it in cards visualization with filters and pagination options.

 It uses system state machine to turn the the app on/off.
-The books state machine handles the data fetch logic, books category filters(author, genre...) and so on.
+The books state machine handles the data fetch logic, books category filters (author, genre...) and so on.

 # Vercel Host
 - This project is hosted in Vercel platform.
 Visit this link to play around with the app: https://xstate-machines.vercel.app